-The word “saving” in the Greek does not always refer to saving the soul for eternity.
+The word “saving” in Greek does not always refer to saving the soul for eternity.
 It has a range of meanings that include saving the consistent life of the believer.
 Peter cried while walking on the sea, “Lord, save me.”
 He meant, ”Save me from drowning.”
 The salvation here is the saving of the believer from ruining his Christian life.
 This phrase has nothing to do with the conversion of the soul.
 The point is that the believer is to be careful not to lose his or her reward.

 The word “soul” can mean simply normal day-by-day life.
 Here the meaning is the saving of one’s daily life (He 10:32–39).
-If one lives by faith during times of duress, then she will receive reward from God.
+If one lives by faith during times of duress, then he will receive reward from God.
 This is the point of the next chapters (He 11 and 12).
 Thus, the “saving of the soul” here has to do with ruining the Christian life.
 The believer will have wasted opportunity for rich reward in heaven.